Traffic enforcement camera: Bus lane enforcement

 On Monday, February 23, 2009, New York City announced testing camera enforcement of bus lanes on 34th Street in Midtown Manhattan where a New York City taxi illegally using the bus lanes would face a fine of $150 adjudicated by the New York City Taxi and Limousine Commission.

 In October 2013, in Melbourne (Australia), Melbourne Airport introduced seven automatic number-plate recognition (ANPR) cameras in their bus forecourt to monitor bus lanes and provide charging points based on vehicle type and the dwell time of each vehicle.
-Entry and Exit cameras determine the length of stay and provide alerts for unregistered or vehicles of concern via onscreen, email or SMS based alerts.
+Entry and Exit cameras determine the length of stay and provide alerts for unregistered or vehicles of concern via onscreen, email, or SMS-based alerts.
 This system was the first of several Sensor Dynamics based ANPR solutions.

 Red light enforcement

 A red light camera is a traffic camera that takes an image of a vehicle that goes through an intersection where the light is red.
 The system continuously monitors the traffic signal and the camera is triggered by any vehicle entering the intersection above a preset minimum speed and following a specified time after the signal has turned red.

 Red light cameras are also utilized in capturing texting-while-driving violators.
-In many municipalities an officer is monitoring the cameras in a live command center and records all violations, including texting at a red light.
+In many municipalities, an officer monitors the cameras in a live command center and records all violations, including texting at a red light.

 Speed limit enforcement

 Speed enforcement cameras are used to monitor compliance with speed limits, which may use Doppler radar, LIDAR, stereo vision or automatic number-plate recognition.
 Other speed enforcement systems are also used which are not camera based.

-Fixed or mobile speed camera systems that measure the time taken by a vehicle to travel between two or more fairly distant sites (from several hundred meters to several hundred kilometers apart) are called automatic number-plate recognition (ANPR) cameras.
+Fixed or mobile speed camera systems that measure the time taken by a vehicle to travel between two or more fairly distant sites (from several hundred meters to several hundred kilometers apart) are called average speed cameras.
 These cameras time vehicles over a known fixed distance, and then calculate the vehicle's average speed for the journey.